danfenghong/IEEE_TGRS_SpectralFormer/README.md

 Contact Information:
 --------------------

-Danfeng Hong: hongdanfeng1989@gmail.com<br>
+Danfeng Hong: hongdf@aircas.ac.cn<br>
-Danfeng Hong is with the Univ.
-Grenoble Alpes, CNRS, Grenoble INP, GIPSA-lab, 38000 Grenoble, France.
+Danfeng Hong is with the Key Laboratory of Digital Earth Science, Aerospace Information Research Institute, Chinese Academy of Sciences, 100094 Beijing, China.

 If emergency, you can also add my QQ: 345088114.